batteries76/zendesk-search-coding-challenge/README.md

 - Testing:

     I have to admit not a strong point.
 Display, and other areas are tricky.
 I have done several unit tests over the course of writing this app.
 I went down the rabbithole of how best to test the IO, and in the end I settled on testing it myself.
-I am keen to learn more in this area.
+I am keen to learn more in this area, and to become a more competent and systematic programmer (including in areas like commits and commit messages).

 ## Extensions
 - Dates (including addded menu features)
 - Different conections
 - User input (forgiving, regex)
-- Testing: full
+- Testing: full end-to-end and IO testing